bbiwy1984/bb/README.md

 ## Usage
 If you decide to use wire, the following stepds need to be taken:
--Create an account for your doorbell;
+- Create an account for your doorbell;
--Create a channel with you and your doorbell in it;
+- Create a channel with you and your doorbell in it;
--Send a message with the zcall client from Wire to the channel and make sure you receive it (this initializes the .zcall directory which is need by the lib).
+- Send a message with the zcall client from Wire to the channel and make sure you receive it (this initializes the .zcall directory which is need by the lib).

 Using it is pretty straightforward bb -c <configuration_file>